sanyorat/Frontend_responsive/README.md

 # Responsive Web Application with Chatbot Integration

-This project is a modern, responsive web application built using React, React Router, and Ant Design, with internationalization support via i18next.
+This project is a modern, responsive web application built using React, React Router.
 Additionally, it features a backend-integrated chatbot for dynamic user interactions.

 ## Features
 - **Responsive Design**: Built with a mobile-first approach and adaptable layouts for all screen sizes.